-Units eight and nine were on therapeutic modalities in psychiatry basically on somatic and psychological therapies.
 In continuation of the therapeutic modalities, this unit will look into therapeutic mileu, therapeutic community and activity therapy in the management of mentally ill individuals.
 Therapeutic mileu is an environment that is structured and maintained as an ideal, dynamic setting in which to work with clients.

 - describe mileu therapy.

-- explain how to maintain a mileu therapy
+- explain how to maintain a milieu therapy

-- state the components of a mileu therapy
+- state the components of a milieu therapy

 - list the aims of activity therapy

 - enumerate the components of activity therapy

-- describe the implications of activity therapies.
+- describe the implications of activity therapies for nursing practice.

-3.1 Mileu therapy
+3.1 Milieu therapy